top of page

 Thank you for joining me for this episode of FWRD Thinkers Podcast.
 It is my mission to find and interview leaders thinkers and visionaries to help you Connect, Retain and Thrive in your small business.

-Today I'm joined by Paul Adamson, director and licensee for Finn Business sales, Perth South, to share some pearls of wisdom about the steps you can take to get your business ready for sale in order to achieve a fast sale for maximum profits.
+Today I'm joined by Paul Adamson, director and licensee for Finn Business sales, Perth South, to share some pearls of wisdom about the steps you can take to get your business ready for sale and build a business with Zoho CRM in order to achieve a fast sale for maximum profits.

 Paul Adamson – Finn Business Sales